Gary Lewis (musician): Film appearances

 He appeared uncredited in his father's movie The Nutty Professor (1963).
-He also appeared in a credited role singing "The Land of La-la-la" with his dad in Rock-A-Bye Baby (1958), where he played Jerry Lewis as a boy.
+He also appeared in a credited role singing "The Land of La-la-la" with his father in Rock-A-Bye Baby (1958), where he played Jerry Lewis as a boy.
 He also was seen in the movie The Family Jewels (1965).

-Later life
+Personal life

 In 1971, Lewis took a break from performing, operating a music shop in the San Fernando Valley and giving drumming lessons.
-A brief attempt at starting a new band called Medecine, with Billy Cowsill of the Cowsills in 1974, was not successful.
-Lewis began touring again in the 1980s, with various incarnations of the Playboys, generally featuring no other original members.
-On the nationally syndicated program Inside Edition, Gary met his half-sister Suzan Klienman, who had learned from DNA testing results that they are related siblings, the children of comedy star Jerry Lewis.
+A brief attempt at starting a new band called Medecine, with Bill Cowsill of the Cowsills in 1974, was not successful.
+In 2009, on the nationally syndicated program Inside Edition, Gary met his half-sister Suzan Kleinman, who had learned from DNA testing results that they are related siblings, the children of comedy star Jerry Lewis.
 Lewis and his family reside in Rush, New York.